dakotablanchard/butterfly-samurais/README.md

 We learned about:

-- Sending headers and API keys to an api endpoint
+- Sending headers and API keys to an api endpoint.
-- A new css library (materialize)
+- A new css library (materialize).
 - Best practice git workflows with a group.
 - Improved our general coding ability through a challenging project.